Regenchen/sunnyl24.github.io/assessment.md

     2. Outlines the repo structure with file tree or similar

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
+        -   [X] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: I added this.

 3. Integrate a GitHub repo with an R studio project, including .gitignore file